-In summary, the combination of rising interest rates, controlled grant funding and the uncertainties caused by Covid-19, rising prices and Russia's invasion of Ukraine create an environment in which there is continued pressure to maintain control of costs.
+In summary, the combination of rising interest rates, controlled grant funding and the uncertainties caused by rising prices create an environment in which there is continued pressure to maintain control of costs.

 6. Capital Expenditure Outturn and Funding

 Capital Expenditure